centrifugal/centrifugo/docs/content/server/proxy.md

 * `X-Forwarded-For`
 * `X-Request-Id`

-It's possible to add extra headers using `proxy_extra_http_headers` configuration option.
+It's possible to add extra headers using `proxy_extra_http_headers` configuration option (available since v2.3.1).
 This is an array of strings in configuration file, ex:

 ```json
 {